 D = Diameter

-Melanomas are often larger than 6 mm (1/4 inch) in diameter.
+Melanomas are often larger than or equal to 6 mm (1/4 inch) in diameter.
 However, with increased awareness about early detection, about 30% of melanomas are found when they are less than 6 mm in diameter.

 E = Evolution

 Any change.
 Melanomas typically have shown some evidence of change in the months prior to diagnosis.